-Italian panzerotti are semi-circular pockets of bread usually filled with cheese, deep-fried, and eaten hot.
-This version is filled with mozarella and a sauce made from fresh tomatoes, so it's reminiscent of pizza, but deep-fried and portable.
-Which makes this the perfect picnic—or anytime—food.
+Italian panzerotti are semi-circular pockets of bread that are usually filled with cheese, deep-fried, and eaten hot.
+SAVEUR intern Suhashini Sarkar first tried these in Milan; her sister has since developed her own recipe that uses a sauce made from fresh tomatoes.
+It’s reminiscent of pizza, but deep-fried and portable.

 For the Dough